 Mikan Club and Kindergarten

 Our youngest learners are taught in two age groups.
-The Mikan Club is for potty trained children aged 3 and 4.
+The Mikan Club is for potty trained children aged 4 and older.
 Our Kindergarten class is for children aged 5 and 6.

 In Mikan Club and Kindergarten, children learn simple Japanese through songs, puppets, story time, crafts, and learning colors and shapes, simple kanji and hiragana.